-The assessment of learning takes place on the basis of a written test consisting of open and closed multiple-choice answers, and a possible oral test.
-For each written test it is expected that the answers are assigned different scores depending on the difficulty of the question and depending on the answers given (complete or partial) for a maximum of 25 points.
-In some cases, if the answer is clearly wrong, 0.5 points can be subtracted from the final grade.
-Students who in the written test have reached the minimum score of 18/30, may request to be admitted to the oral exam, the student may be assigned up to 8 points, for a maximum of 30/30 cum laude (33/30).
-During the oral exam, up to a maximum of 8 points may be subtracted from the written test score.
+The assessment of learning takes place on the basis of a written test consisting of open and closed multiple choice answers, and an eventual oral test.
+For each written test, different grades are assigned to the answers depending on the difficulty of the question and according to the answers given (complete or partial) for a maximum of 25 points.
+In some cases, if the answer is clearly wrong, 0.5 points can be deducted from the final grade.
+Students who reach the minimum score of 18/30 in the written test may request to be admitted to the oral exam.
+At the oral exam the student can be assigned 8 points, which will be added to that of the written test score, for a maximum of 30/30 cum laude (33/30).
+During the oral exam can be deducted from the written test grade, up to 8 points.

 Students who at the end of the oral exam have achieved a grade of less than 18/30 will be rejected.

-As part of the integrated course, the grade accrued by the student contributes to the final score in proportion to the credits.
+As part of the integrated course, the grade gained by the student contributes to the final score proportionally to the CFUs.